avabellaw/crystal-clear-opticians/readme.md

 Throughout the project, a crystal background image will be used.
 It will be found in the navigation and footer background and it will also appear faded behind each section of content.

+## User Stories

+1. As a first-time user I want to find out more about the opticians and how the glasses are priced.
+2. As a first-time user I want to find out how to get to the opticians.
+3. As a first-time user I want to find links to the shop's social medias.
+4. As a first-time user I want to see what to expect if I book an appointment.
+5. As a reaccuring user I want to see whether there are new frames.
+6. As a reaccuring user I may want to contact the opticians to check an appointment date/time.

+In future releases:

+* A reaccuring and first-time user may want to book and check on appointments

 ## Technologies Used

 ### Languages Used